microsoft/qsharp/CONTRIBUTING.md

 Welcome, and thank you for your interest in contributing to Q# and the Quantum Development Kit!

-There are many ways in which you can contribute.
-The goal of this document is to provide a high-level overview of how you can get involved.
-For more details on how to contribute to Q# or the rest of the Quantum Development Kit, please see the [contribution guide](https://docs.microsoft.com/azure/quantum/contributing-overview/).

 ## Asking and Answering Questions

 Have a question?
 The `q#` tags on [Stack Overflow](https://stackoverflow.com/questions/tagged/q%23) and [Quantum Computing StackExchange](https://quantumcomputing.stackexchange.com/questions/tagged/q%23) are great places to ask questions about Q#, Quantum Development Kit and quantum computing in general.